 Winter Wonderland features a cast of over 60 hand-carved marionettes, including the Winter Wizard, the North Pole dancing elves, the magic toys of Santa’s workshop and favorites like Rudolph and Frosty.
 The last time we went even Elsa made an appearance!

-Be sure to check out our visit to Christmas at the Anatole.
+Be sure to check out our visit in years past to Christmas at the Anatole.

 Holiday at the Arboretum – Dallas Arboretum and Botanical Gardens